Cape: As protection

-In modern times, capes are commonly used by hair and beauty salons for the purpose of hair styling services, in which usage they protect clothing from loose strands of hair being cut from the head and/or from the chemicals often used in such styling.
+In modern times, capes are commonly used by hair and beauty salons for the purpose of hair styling services, in which usage they protect clothing from loose strands of hair being cut from the head or from the chemicals often used in such styling.

 In fiction

-The cape is a popular clothing item for superheroes (like Superman) in the American comic book genre.
+The cape is a symbol for superheroes in the American comic book genre.
 They are often used by comic book artists to create the illusion of motion in a still image.
-Most often, they are worn merely as a costume adornment.
-Other times, as in the case of Batman, The Shroud, Cloak of Cloak & Dagger and cloak of Doctor Strange the cape serves a functional purpose, such as gliding (Batman), transporting one to the Darkforce dimension (The Shroud), or initiating teleportation (Cloak).
-The supernatural character Spawn has a cape (actually a part of his living symbiotic costume) that obeys Spawn's mental commands, changing shape to scare, confuse or even kill would-be attackers, while Meta Knight of the Kirby franchise disguises his wings as a cape.
-Some media, such as Watchmen or The Incredibles, comment on the potentially lethal hazards of a cape.
+Most often, they are worn by heroes like Superman merely as a costume adornment.
+Other times, as in the case of Batman, Shroud, Cloak, and Doctor Strange, the cape serves a functional purpose, with Batman's cape allowing him to glide, and Cloak and the Shroud's capes enhancing their ability to teleport via the Darkforce.
+Spawn has a cape (actually a part of his living symbiotic costume) that obeys Spawn's mental commands, changing shape to scare, confuse or even kill would-be attackers, while Meta Knight of the Kirby franchise disguises his wings as a cape.
+Some media, such as Watchmen, The Incredibles, and Spider-Man: Into the Spider-Verse, comment on the potentially lethal hazards of a cape.

+In religious contexts

+In some ultra-Orthodox Jewish communities, capes have become a symbol of stringent modesty norms.
+Wearing capes developed as a way for ultra-Orthodox women to express their spiritual devotion and demonstrate a higher level of modesty.
+This trend gained traction in Israel, particularly within the Toldot Aharon sect, where it was initially encouraged by religious leaders as a form of spiritual striving.
+Some women believe that wearing a cape brings divine protection and blessings, including fertility and health benefits.